gonX/OpenTabletDriver/README.md

   - Windows: `Windows Presentation Foundation`
   - Linux: `GTK+3`
   - MacOS: `MonoMac`
+- Multi-tablet support
+  - Handles multiple tablets from a large selection of models and manufacturers, each with its own plugin pipeline and settings
+- Validated tablet specifications, ensuring the smoothest transition if switching tablets
 - Fully fledged console tool
   - Quickly acquire, change, load, or save settings
   - Scripting support (json output)